raj713335/CORONA_HACKBOOK/README.md

 # CORONA_HACKBOOK

-A Deep Learning Algorithm to predict if the chest x-ray scans are of  covid19 positive person or not.
+A Deep Learning Algorithm to predict if the chest x-ray scans are of  covid19 positive person or not .